functionaldude/CodeCrusher/README.md

 # Description:
 This program analyzes your C/C++ project, and helps you in many ways.
 Current features:
--Code/Comment counter
+ - Code/Comment counter
--CodingStandard checker
+ - CodingStandard checker
--Testfile generator
+ - Testfile generator
--Plagiat checker (BETA!!)
+ - Plagiat checker (BETA!!)
--Multitasking
+ - Multitasking
--Multi-Core support
+ - Multi-Core support

 ## Usage:
 The basic usage for the program is: [program] [project_file]